 However, the Confirmation was in 1889 which would have made our Emma 16 and the Double 13.
 It seemed to me that it would more likely be the younger Emma; Confirmation is a sacrament that is usually received by children between the ages of 10-14 but I still couldn’t entirely discount it being our Emma.

 Except for one thing… later that summer, instead of standing at the altar facing the priest, our Emma would be standing at the dock facing the magistrate.
-Join me next time as we find out what happened to our Emma as a grown up.
+Join me next time in Part 3 as we find out what happened to our Emma as a grown up.